 A search of available literature found no evidence of current recorded or potential future impacts of B. chinensis in the EU.
-This may be related to the current distribution of the species which is limited to 12 records in the Netherlands and a single record in Belgium, and the impact of predation on established populations which appears to have limited the abundance of the species locally.
+This may be related to the current distribution of the species which is limited to 17 records in the Netherlands and a single record in Belgium, and the impact of predation on established populations which appears to have limited the abundance of the species locally.
 In general, B. chinensis has not been seen as problematic in North America where densities are relatively low.
-There are early indications of higher species density in the Netherlands than in North America, but species density studies are in progress.
-However, the risks associated with extremely high densities of the species are largely unknown and the lack of perceived threat may be attributed to this lack of knowledge.
+However, the species has been seen to reach high densities in the Eijsder Beemden (9.02 ind.m-2).
+At these densities and observed levels of biomass, and taking into account the filtration capacity of the species, ecosystem effects can be expected.
+The effect of grazing by B. chinensis remains unknown.
+As the risks associated with extremely high densities of the species are largely unknown, the lack of perceived threat may be attributed to this lack of knowledge.
 Quantitative information on the current and future economic losses and costs of B. chinensis is not available for the EU.
 B. chinensis currently displays a limited recorded distribution in the EU, and is of limited value to the trade in live animals as evidenced by the low number of retail outlets selling the species.
-Therefore, the economic impact of B. chinensis in the EU is likely to be negligible.
+Therefore, the current economic impact of B. chinensis in the EU is likely to be negligible.
+Medicinal extracts from the species may have an economic value in future.